emilycs26/emilycs26/README.md

 ###

 <p align="left">Hello, my name is Emily!
-I'm a CS and Cognitive Psychology student at Northeastern University.
-I'm from New York and I'm looking for internship and co-op opportunities as a data scientist/analyst.
-My degree has a focus on artificial intelligence and machine learning as well.<br><br>- 🔭 I’m currently working as a research assistant and website administrator at Northeastern University<br>- 📚 My most interesting class I am taking this semester is Cognition<br>- 🤓 Some of the previous classes I have taken are Object Oriented Design, Algorithms and Data, Database Design, Discrete Structures, and Projects in Cloud Computing<br>- 🌎 Fun fact about me is that I have triple citizenship!
+I'm a Computer Science and Cognitive Psychology student at Northeastern University with a focus on AI.
+Passionate about uncovering insights through data, I'm actively seeking intership and co-op opportunities as a data scientist or analyst.
+I thrive at the intersection of technology and human cognition, and I love building solutions that make data-driven decisions more accessible. <br><br>- 🔭 I’m currently working as a research assistant and website administrator at Northeastern University<br>- 🤓 Some of the previous classes I have taken are Object Oriented Design, Algorithms and Data, Database Design, Discrete Structures, and Projects in Cloud Computing<br>- 🌎 A Fun fact about me is that I have triple citizenship!
 (United States, Peru, and Ecuador)</p>

 ###